 A wind study was prepared for the consideration of this development proposal and reviewed by staff.
-The wind conditions surrounding the proposed development will require wind mitigation design features.
-A full Wind Assessment will be required and reviewed through the site plan application process.
+The wind conditions surrounding the proposed development are generally suitable.
+A full Wind Assessment be required and further reviewed at the site plan application stage based on the final design and wind control features will be required through the site plan approval, as necessary to mitigate wind.